-The ICS Library is now open for research, study, and book lending on Wednesdays from 10am to 4pm.
-If you have any research- or resource-related questions, or would like to gain access to the library outside of these hours, please don't hesitate to contact our librarian Peter Gorman.
+The ICS Library is open for research, study, and book lending on Wednesdays from 10:00am to 4:30pm.
+If you have any research- or resource-related questions, or would like to gain access to the library outside of these hours, please don't hesitate to contact our librarian Anita Siraki.
 The easiest way to get in contact is by email.

 Members of the ICS community can gain access to the library outside of these hours by request.
+Holidays may affect the listed opening hours.
 Hamilton location by appointment only.

 Our library is open to the public for research purposes.
 Our library staff will be happy to assist you with your research requests by email (email@example.com) or by phone (416-979-2331 ext.
 250).